 TSC Diagnostic Criteria

-2021 includes tubers and cerebral white matter radial migration lines
+*Includes tubers and cerebral white matter radial migration lines.

-A combination of the 2 Major clinical features LAM and renal angiomyolipoma’s without other features does not meet criteria for a definite diagnosis.
+**A combination of the 2 Major clinical features LAM and angiomyolipomas without other features does not meet criteria for a Definite Diagnosis.

 Genetic diagnosis: A pathogenic variant in TSC1 or TSC2 is diagnostic for TSC.
 Most TSC-causing variants are sequence variants that clearly prevent TSC1 or TSC2 protein production.
 Some variants compatible with protein production (e.g., some missense changes) are well established as disease-causing.
 Other variant types should be considered with caution.